ddealmei/ddealmei.github.io/_pages/about.md

   enabled: false
 ---

-I am an Associate Professor at IRISA Rennes.
+I am an Associate Professor at IRISA Rennes, in the [CAPSULE](https://team.inria.fr/capsule/team-members/) team.
 My research focuses on vulnerabilities in cryptographic implementations, which can be related to the core protocol (if there is an issue in the specification) or implementation-specific (side channels or any information leak).
 I am also developing a strong interest in microarchitectural security, with practical exploitation.
+Teaching-wise, in mostly teach about computer science and cybersecurity.
+I am co-head of the CISO master degree, with [François Lemercier](https://francoislemercier.com) and [Gwendal Patat](https://avalonswanderer.github.io/).

 I got my PhD from the Universisty of Rennes in 2022, with the supervision of [Pierre-Alain Fouque](https://www.di.ens.fr/~fouque/) and [Mohamed Sabt](http://people.irisa.fr/Mohamed.Sabt/) in the [SPICY](https://spicy.irisa.fr/) team (former EMSEC) at IRISA in Rennes.
 My work was awarded the Google PhD fellowship in Privacy & Security, which allowed me to visit [Daniel Gruss](https://gruss.cc/)'s team [CoreSec](https://www.iaik.tugraz.at/research-area/securesystems/) at Graz University of Technology for 4 months in 2023.